rhx/SwiftGdk/README.md

 # SwiftGdk
-A Swift wrapper around gdk-3.x that is largely auto-generated from gobject-introspection
+A Swift wrapper around gdk-3.x that is largely auto-generated from gobject-introspection.
+For up to date (auto-generated) reference documentation, see https://rhx.github.io/SwiftGdk/

 ## Prerequisites